 Q: What are the dimensions of your rain barrels?

-Our RainStation rain barrels hold 60-gallons, and measure 29" in diameter at the top (tapered down to 24" diameter at the bottom) and are 3 feet high.
+A: Our RainStation rain barrels hold 50-gallons, measure 23.5" in diameter at the top, and are 39" high.

 Q: I want to buy a repurposed barrel, but I don’t like the colors.
 Can I paint these barrels?